LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 If our goal is to be productive coders, we should strive to write code that's *declarative* instead of *imperative* whenever we can.
 Tell the computer what you want, instead of how to do its job.
 Real coding is always a mix of the two styles, because there's not always a declarative way to get what you're looking for.
 But programming languages tend to lean one way or another, either more imperative or more declarative.
 Elm leans heavily toward declarative.

-Just to drive the point home, here is how we would implement the procedure we just walked through in both Elm and Javascript.
+Just to drive the point home, here is how we would implement the procedure we just walked through in Elm.

 {% highlight haskell %}
 shoppingList = [ "Nutella", "Frozen Pizza", "Ranch Dressing", "Potato Chips (ruffled)" ] cookies = "Chips Ahoy Cookies"

-answer = List.contains shoppingList cookies
+answer = List.member cookies shoppingList
 {% endhighlight %}

 And here's the translation into Javascript.